devopswithyash/aws-solutions-architect-associate-notes/Week 1/Introduction to Cloud Computing.md

 Because you manage everything — from hardware to apps — giving full control.

 </details>

 ---

 2. **Is Gmail IaaS, PaaS, or SaaS?**

 <details>
 <summary>Answer</summary>

 **SaaS**
-It's a fully managed application delivered over the internet — no setup or management needed.
+It’s a fully managed application delivered over the internet — no setup or management needed.

 </details>

 ---